Nassim-bn/Linux_Command_Launcher_C/README.md

 - The launcher must handle zombie processes and termination requests via signals.
 - Proper resource cleanup should be implemented when processes terminate.
-- You are free to enhance the application with any improvements you see fit.

 ## Demon Program